NBC News poll: The South, once a conservative bastion, is changing

 Still, other LGBT rights and "religious freedom" issues remain thornier.

-For instance, in Mississippi, 65 percent of adults think business owners should be allowed to refuse wedding services to same-sex couples if it violates the owners' religious beliefs.
+For instance, in Mississippi, 65 percent of adults think business owners should be allowed to refuse wedding services to same-sex couples if doing so violates the owners' religious beliefs.
 Just 30 percent of Mississippians said vendors like caterers and florists should be required by law to provide those services.

 The Supreme Court is currently considering a case looking at that question.